tmzint/pysnap/README.md

 rc.xml
 ------

-Tiling is done via meta + numpad, where the position of the numpad key corresponds to the desired direction of tiling.
+Tiling is done via super + numpad, where the position of the numpad key corresponds to the desired direction of tiling.

 Snippet of my rc.xml.